bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 numerical digits.
 The passwords could be easily brute forced, however the username space was 27^6^-1 in size which is not feasible to brute force.
-Thus, I populated the database with many guessable usernames such as, â€˜user', â€˜ictf', â€˜a', â€˜admin', â€˜root', â€˜dev', â€˜test', as well as some keywords from the annoying video.
+Thus, I populated the database with many guessable usernames such as, 'user', 'ictf', 'a', 'admin', 'root', 'dev', 'test', as well as some keywords from the annoying video.
 Further error messages indicated invalid usernames, incorrect passwords, inactive accounts, and non-administrator accounts allowing teams to guess valid username and password combinations in a minimal amount of